transformgovsg/landing-zone/src/content/blog/20241220-the-nature-of-innovation-chapter-3.md

 > Well, if you really believe in this, then you should do all you can to test whether it works for healthcare.
 You don't have to build a complex system right?
 You can always build a prototype, and test your idea first - and if it fails, well, it fails.
 But no damage done.

 > Haha Jing Fang, you speak as if it's going to be really easy finding engineers to build this for healthcare.
 I'm sure GovTech has its own priorities set.
+And seriously...
+I'm not sure we're gonna be able to find engineers and UX designers who are interested in messy healthcare...

+And almost by fate, a few months later, I would find myself in GovTech, meeting Hoon Ling, Alex, Shaina and many others who had a passion for healthcare.